Q5 Cyberbullying: Bystander vs. Upstander

 Step 1.
 A team leader (this may be your teacher or a trainee on the team) will lead the whole team through a discussion about the Roles of Cyberbullying in The Players Module 2.

 Step 2.
-A team leader (this may be your teacher or a trainee on the team) will now lead the whole team through the Forensic Training.
+A team leader (this may be your teacher or a trainee) will now lead the entire team through the Forensic Training.
 This will be an example of what you will need to complete during your own training.

-• You will be looking at player chat logs to identify the different roles.
+- You will review player chat logs to identify the different roles.

-• Access the The Players Training Module to complete 2.
+- Access The Players Training Module to complete 2.
 Forensic Training.

 Your Individual Training Practice